Olé, Olé, Olé: Origin

-Roland Verlooven and Grand Jojo composition
+Modern versions, beginning with Roland Verlooven and Grand Jojo's composition

 In 1985, Hans Kusters, the head of Belgian music label Hans Kusters Music, asked producer Roland Verlooven and the Belgian singer Grand Jojo (Jules Jean Van Obbergen) to write a song for the Belgian football team R.S.C.
 Anderlecht who were the league champions in the 1984–85 season.
 Verlooven (also known as Armath) and Van Obbergen wrote the song called "Anderlecht Champion" at Grand Jojo's home in Groot-Bijgaarden, and it was recorded both in French and Dutch by Grand Jojo with the players of Anderlecht including the manager Paul Van Himst.
-The chorus has the line "Allez, Allez, Allez, Allez / We are the champions, we are the champions" in French and English.
+In both French and the Dutch versions of the song, the chorus features the mixed French and English line: "Allez, Allez, Allez, Allez / We are the champions, we are the champions".
 The song was released that year by Disques Vogue.

 The following year, a mariachi-influenced version was created called "E Viva Mexico" in support of the Belgium national team at the World Cup in Mexico.
 Grand Jojo was retained for the French version of the song, while Walter Capiau & De Oranje Duivels sang the Dutch version instead.
 These versions introduced the chant "Olé, Olé, Olé, Olé" in the chorus.
 Belgium performed well at the World Cup to reach the semifinals, and the version by Walter Capiau & De Oranje Duivels peaked at No. 29 on the Belgian chart and it became the No. 1 Flemish song after the World Cup.

 In 1987, Roland Verlooven produced an internationally popular version of the song, "Olé, Olé, Olé (The Name of the Game)", performed by a musical group called "The Fans".
 The song was released in various European countries including in the UK in September 1987.
 In Austria, The Fans' version reached No. 21 and in Sweden, it reached No. 3 in their respective national charts in 1988.
 This "Olé, Olé, Olé, Olé" chorus of this song became the chant commonly used all over the world.

 The chorus of the song is "Olé, olé, olé, we are the champions, we are the champions", but it is used in football chant as "Olé, olé, olé, olé, we are the champs, we are the champs", losing a complete syllable and note of the song.
 The chant may also consists entirely of a series of "olé".